danielmwatkins/icedrift/README.md

 - rotary spectral analysis, to investigate tidal and inertial oscillations
 - dispersion (single, pair, or triplet)
 - deformation (polygons, based on Jenny's approach)
+In addition, it contains an implementation of the polygon-based deformation calculation code from Hutchings et al., 2012 and 2018.

 # Status
 Currently, I'm working on automatically identifying a common problem where one or two datapoints are slightly offset from the main buoy track.
 I'm trying to initially make it work with only consideration of the buoy track itself rather than using outside information (like wind speed or sea ice concentration).
 I've gotten it to work pretty well (but not perfectly) for a few buoys at least.